 Fertility declines as a woman ages.
 Fertility begins to decrease when a woman reaches age 32, and rapidly declines after age 37.
 As a woman ages, her ovaries produce fewer eggs.
 In addition, the quality of the eggs is poorer than those of younger women.
+Older women also have a higher risk of miscarriage.
 Older women are also more likely to have health problems that may interfere with fertility.

 Although most of a woman's estrogen is manufactured in her ovaries, smaller amounts are produced by fat cells, which transform male hormones produced by the adrenal glands into estrogen.
 Because a normal hormonal balance is essential for the process of conception, extreme weight levels (either high or low) can contribute to infertility.